Khushichetule09/Javascript-Programs/README.md

 6.📥 Download Progress Bar – A visual download progress animation.

-7.🔍 Search Interface (UI Only) – A search bar UI with placeholder people container.
+7.🔍 Search Interface (UI Only) – A search bar UI with placeholder people container..

 ---